New Hires: Legal Requirements for Hiring Your First Employee

 If you haven't started your business yet, you can complete business formation documents from home with simple, DIY options customized for your state.

-Most of us are entrepreneurs so we can be our own boss.
-But if you're successful enough, your company may have hit the stage where you need some help.
-Now that it's time to bring someone else aboard, do you know the legal ins and outs of onboarding employees?
+When you're successful enough, your company hits the stage where you need some help.
+Now that it's time to bring someone else aboard, do you know the legal ins and outs of onboarding new employees?

 Paperwork and Prep

 Before you hire anyone, you'll need an Employer Identification Number (EIN) in order to report taxes to the IRS and state agencies.
 You'll also be required to:

 Report how much you've paid in wages and withheld in payroll taxes by filing a W-2 form